Limen

 In physiology, psychology, or psychophysics, a limen or a liminal point is a sensory threshold of a physiological or psychological response.
-It is the boundary of perception.
-On one side of a limen (or threshold) a stimulus is perceivable, on the other side it is not.
+Such points delineate boundaries of perception; that is, a limen defines a sensory threshold beyond which a particular stimulus becomes perceivable, and below which it remains unperceivable.

 Liminal, as an adjective, means situated at a sensory threshold, hence barely perceptible.
 Subliminal means below perception.

 The absolute threshold is the lowest amount of sensation detectable by a sense organ.